gulecsec/MediaStats_YouTube_API/README.md

   <p>Word cloud generated using the WordCloud package in Python.</p>
   <p>Data scraped using the googleapiclient and pandas packages in Python.</p>
   <p>Web application built using the streamlit package in Python.</p>
+  <p>Data Visualization designed using the plotly.express package in Python.</p>
 </body>
 </html>